AshleyLin-0116/Atlas/README.md

 - **Handles flexible and fixed commitments** → meals and commitments can have fixed times or be placed automatically in preferred windows
 - **Models commute time** → blocks travel to and from any commitment requiring transportation, including return trips
 - **Adjusts duration estimates** → computes per-category multipliers from history and silently corrects future task durations
+- **Surfaces AI duration estimates** → shows adjusted duration on each task card before scheduling
 - **Tracks cumulative partial progress** → logs duration across multiple partial sessions and sums them on final completion
 - **Parses tasks from natural language** → describe a task in plain English and Atlas fills the form automatically using Claude AI
+- **AI chat assistant** → ask Atlas AI anything about your schedule; it responds with full context of your tasks, meals, commitments, and today's generated blocks
 - **Enforces task dependencies** → blocked tasks are excluded from the schedule until their prerequisites are complete
 - **Supports recurring tasks** → weekly recurring tasks generate child instances automatically for each scheduled day
 - **Commitment repeat-until options** → commitments can repeat forever, until a date, or a fixed number of times
 - **Canvas LMS integration** → sync assignments and class schedule directly from your institution's Canvas instance
 - **Google Calendar two-way sync** → import existing events or push your generated Atlas schedule to Google Calendar
 - **Push notifications** → get notified before each scheduled block starts, with configurable lead time and block type filters
+- **Weekly email reports** → receive a personalized weekly summary with stats and a Claude-generated narrative every week
 - **Guided onboarding** → new users complete a three-step setup flow (sleep → meal → task) before reaching the main app
 - **Collects behavioral feedback** → after each task, logs actual duration, actual difficulty, and completion status
 - **Tracks estimation accuracy** → compares estimated vs. actual duration per task and by category